Musk forms new party after split with Trump over tax and spending bill

 It wasn't clear whether Musk had taken steps to formally create the new political party.
 Spokespeople for Musk and his political action committee, America PAC, didn't immediately comment Sunday.

-As of Sunday morning, there were multiple political parties listed in the Federal Election Commission database that had been formed in the the hours since Musk's Saturday X post with versions of "America Party" of "DOGE" or "X" in the name, or Musk listed among people affiliated with the entity.
+As of Sunday morning, there were multiple political parties listed in the Federal Election Commission database that had been formed in the hours since Musk's Saturday X post with versions of "America Party" or "DOGE" or "X" in the name, or Musk listed among people affiliated with the entity.

 Musk on Sunday spent the morning on X taking feedback from users about the party and indicated he'd use the party to get involved in the 2026 midterm elections.